Bombshell Letter: Gaetz Paid for Sex With Minor, Wingman Says

 Stone replied that he had considered those points, but “cannot push too hard because of the nonsense surrounding pardons.”

-As Trump neared his final days in office, he signaled an intent to issue a wave of pardons.
-Stone communicated with Greenberg for months about his efforts to navigate the heavy traffic of pardon-seekers.
-Reports at the time suggested legal reprieve could be had for the right price.
+As Trump neared his final days in office, he signaled an intent to issue a wave of pardons, and reports at the time suggested legal reprieve could be had for the right price.
+Stone communicated with Greenberg about his efforts to navigate the heavy traffic of pardon-seekers.

 On Dec.
-23, President Trump pardoned Stone for the crimes he was convicted of in 2019.
+23, Trump pardoned Stone for the crimes from his 2019 conviction.
 The next day, on Christmas Eve, Stone acknowledged to Greenberg that he was having difficulty with the Gaetz dimension.

 There was only a week left in the Trump presidency.
 It’s unclear if money was ever exchanged, but Greenberg offered to pay extra if Stone could, in fact, get him a pardon.“If you can get this done today I’ll add another 50k,” Greenberg texted Stone.

-In a subsequent message, Stone wrote that White House lawyer Pat Cipollone took Greenberg’s name out of the list of hundreds of people who might be pardoned.
+In a subsequent message, Stone wrote that White House lawyer Pat Cipollone had taken Greenberg’s name out of the list of hundreds of people who might be pardoned.
 Cipollone didn’t respond to multiple requests for comment Thursday, but according to three people familiar with the matter, Greenberg’s name repeatedly made it to the Trump White House for a presidential pardon.
-The Daily Beast was shown an image of one such list, and Greenberg’s name and a favorable mini-profile are indeed included.
+The Daily Beast was shown an image of one such list, and Greenberg’s name and a favorable mini-profile were indeed included.

 Administration officials swiftly shot down Greenberg’s application, however, and several senior White House officials at the time said they were not even aware that Stone was involved in a behind-the-scenes maneuvering.